Rah-e Danesh Synagogue

-Rah-e Danesh Synagogue is a Jewish congregation and synagogue, located near Yusefabad Street in Tehran, Iran.
+Rah-e Danesh Synagogue (کنیسه راه دانش) is a Jewish congregation and synagogue, located near Yusefabad Street in Tehran, Iran.

 History

-In the decade of the 1340s SH (1961–1971 AD) the number of Jews in the Yusefabad neighborhood increased dramatically.
-Thus a group of Jews decided to create the Synagogue in the Yusefabad street in twentieth alley.
+In the 1340s SH (1961–1971 AD), the number of Jews in the Yusefabad neighborhood increased dramatically.
+Thus, a group of Jews decided to create the Synagogue in the Yusefabad street in the twentieth alley.
 The building, which also contains a Jewish school, was built over three levels.
 The 240 m2 synagogue is located on the third floor.

 The synagogue experienced major reconstruction in 1388 SH (2009–2010 AD).